Integrating Honeygain SDK with Windows .NET/C# applications

 *state. - If consent was previously given, the SDK service starts.
 If not, the service does not start and

-*stateis set to0. - If the service is already running, the old instance is stopped and a new one is started with the provided API key.
+*stateis set to0. - If the service is already running, the function call effectively does nothing.

 It is recommended to obtain user consent before starting the SDK service.